-At this time, the CPUC plans to continue its current program to certify and list qualified MWBEs and seek to further track, list, and publicize MWBEs on solicitations lists through the BEAD process.
+The CPUC will continue its current program to certify and list qualified MWBEs and seek to further track, list, and publicize MWBEs on solicitations lists through the BEAD process.
 As a part of its Supplier Diversity Program, the CPUC runs an existing searchable directory, the Supplier Clearinghouse Certified Directory, that lists 4,134 MBEs and 3,736 WBEs relevant to utilities-related projects, as well as other businesses owned by covered groups such as persons with disabilities business enterprises (PDBE) and disabled veteran business enterprises (DVBE).
-These firms are listed to publicize and encourage their potential use on projects and grants by the CPUC, participating utilities entities, and other covered entities throughout the State (see "The Supplier Clearinghouse Certified Directory," https://sch.thesupplierclearinghouse.com/FrontEnd/SearchCertifiedDirectory.asp (accessed October 18, 2023)).
+These firms are listed to publicize and encourage their potential use on projects and grants by the CPUC, participating utilities entities, and other covered entities throughout the State (see "The Supplier Clearinghouse Certified Directory,"

+https://sch.thesupplierclearinghouse.com/FrontEnd/SearchCertifiedDirectory.asp (accessed October 18, 2023)).
 The Supplier Clearinghouse Certified Directory will be used in the development and deployment of solicitations lists.

-Additionally, the CPUC will encourage CalOSBA to share information about statewide broadband efforts, as it provides regional MWBE business development events and outreach, including training sessions, webinars, mentorship opportunities, and programs aimed at connecting MWBEs with California State agencies, authorities, and local contracting opportunities.
+Additionally, the CPUC will work with CalOSBA as it provides regional MWBE business development events and outreach, including training sessions, webinars, mentorship opportunities, and programs aimed at connecting MWBEs with California State agencies, authorities, and local contracting opportunities.
 Through these efforts, the CPUC may be able to identify more small businesses and MWBE firms to connect with its funding and contact opportunities.
 CPUC will work with CalOSBA to track data related to the use of MWBEs for BEAD-funded projects.